The foundations of our software development culture at Gearset

 Our values can be split roughly into three categories:

 Strong priorities are only useful if we keep an eye on them.
 We constantly evaluate our work against our priorities, and leave ourselves in a position to pivot if and when what we’re working on isn’t the highest priority thing any more.
-Being able to react quickly sets us apart from the competition and enables to make sure we’re always working on the thing that will have the highest impact.
+Being able to react quickly sets us apart from the competition and enables us to make sure we’re always working on the thing that will have the highest impact.

 Perfect is the enemy of good.
 We try to slice our work into the smallest useful chunks possible so that we can deliver value to our users as soon as possible.
 This lets us pivot faster, lowers the risk of each release, and gets us feedback on all aspects of what we’re building as early as possible.